--- Note -
+--Note -

 This function requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.

 The layout of the status word as seen by \\fp\status() is as follows: